TemoaProject/temoa/docs/source/Documentation.rst

     and sub-categorizing can be done in the Technology table itself.
   * TimePeriodType: Used to distinguish which time periods are simply used to specify pre-existing vintages and which represent future optimization periods.
+  * SeasonLabel: Unordered unique labels defining seasons in the model.

 **Group 2: sets used within Temoa**